-The typical method for insulating cavity walls involves drilling a series of small holes, approximately 25mm in diameter (similar to the size of a ten pence coin), into the mortar at regular intervals.
+The typical method for insulating cavity walls involves drilling a series of small holes, approximately 25mm in diameter (similar to the size of a ten-pence coin), into the mortar at regular intervals.

 Insulation material is then injected into the cavity through these holes, which are subsequently sealed once the insulation is in place according to CSE.